-Just before my 19th birthday, my dad gave me his old record player, a gift that excited me to no end.
-To go along with it, my mom tracked down a few vinyls for me.
-One of these vinyls ended up being Alive 1997 (2001), Daft Punk’s first live album, recorded during their Daftendirektour at Birmingham’s Que Club on November 8, 1997.
+Just before I went off to college, my dad gave me his old record player, a gift that excited me to no end.
+My mom tracked down a few vinyls to go along with it, one of which ended up being Alive 1997 (2001).
+This was Daft Punk’s first live album, recorded during their Daftendirektour at Birmingham’s Que Club on November 8, 1997.
 My mom wasn’t particularly interested in the electronic music duo but she thought that the album title made for a cute pun since 1997 was the year I was born.
 I can’t say I was the biggest fan of them either at the time.
 Despite having lived through Daft Punk’s massive influence on pop culture for literally my entire life, I hadn’t listened to much of their stuff.
 That was soon about to change.

 Alive 1997 (2001) was unlike anything I had ever heard before.
 The concert instantly drew me in with its funky samples, trance-inducing hooks, smooth yet choppy mixing, and occasional abrasiveness, all masterfully woven together with a sense of free-flowing improvisation.
 This sparked an on-and-off obsession with the duo and I would spend the next few years working through their discography, watching the films they directed, and reading old interviews.
 While all their releases had a distinct sound and concept, they were united by their high energy and the innovative approach Daft Punk took when producing them.
 The duo was never tied down by genre conventions, popular musical trends, or even what audiences expected of them, resulting in records that sound free-spirited and deeply genuine, even to this day.
 As a young university student, with a newfound sense of independence and a space to develop an identity for myself, Daft Punk’s music came at a perfect time.
 It became the soundtrack to many great moments throughout undergrad.